crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

   ef-version.pex
 ```

-### 3a.
-There's an example script to save the build steps.
-Copy it to wherever you want, maybe to a /tools dir in your infra repo.
+There's an example script to automate the 3-step build.<br>
+Copy it to wherever you want, maybe to a /tools dir in your infra repo:
 ```bash
 $ mkdir ~/$MY_REPO/tools
 $ cp ~/workspace/ef-open/examples/misc/build-ef-open ~/workspace/$MY_REPO/tools/build-ef-open
 ```
-Edit <code>~~/workspace/$MY_REPO/tools/build-ef-open</code> to set the repo name:
+- edit <code>~~/workspace/$MY_REPO/tools/build-ef-open</code> to set the REPO_NAME constant
+- save, merge, and commit